therod/theminimalistcoder/app/posts/2012-11-09-railsgirlszurich.md

 Still not getting the Idea?
 Here’s a simple example that I came up with in a few minutes:

-# Explaining the web using a restaurant.
+<b>Explaining the web using a restaurant:</b>
 You are sitting at a table in a fancy restaurant.
 The waiter hands you the menu and asks what you would like to eat.

 In this scenario the menu is your web browser, the waiter is the communicator (aka.
 Internet) between you and the chef which is the “Web Server” that processes your requests.

->So you tell the waiter that you would like the vegetarian dish by pointing on the menu.
+> So you tell the waiter that you would like the vegetarian dish by pointing on the menu.
 The waiter remembers your request and promptly delivers it to the chef in the kitchen.
 He then starts preparing your dish and after a (hopefully) short period of time, the waiter will bring back the finished dish ready to be consumed.

 This can easily be translated into:
->So you tell the “internet” that you would like “a specific page” by pointing/clicking on the “URL in your browser”.
+> So you tell the “internet” that you would like “a specific page” by pointing/clicking on the “URL in your browser”.
 The “internet” remembers your request and promptly delivers it to the “Web Server”.
-It then starts preparing your “specific page” and after a (hopefully) short period of time, the “internet” will bring back the “specific page” ready to be consumed.
+It then starts preparing your “specific page” and after a (hopefully) short period of time, the “internet” will bring back the “specific page” ready to be consumed.```

 Ok, now you're all like:
 *Meh, you just made a simple concept even simpler, how does that help anyone?*